eslint/eslint/docs/rules/max-lines.md

 This rule enforces a maximum number of lines per file, in order to aid in maintainability and reduce complexity.

+Please note that most editors show an additional empty line at the end if the file ends with a line break.
+This rule does not count that extra line.

 ## Options